RaajRemesh/arser/readme.md

 clone," for example, is an action.

 ### Option
 An action-modifying option that takes one or more parameters.
+The "b" in "git -b [branch]" is an option.
+Via configuration, you can also use the windows-style "/p" format.

 ### Flag
 An action-modifying boolean flag.
 E.g., "--help" is a flag on the default